 The throttle, on the contrary, is a small input device fixed on the handlebars to control the bike speed when pressed.
-Occasionally, when you engage the throttle, the bike increases or reduces its power output to the motor.
-You do not have to peddle or add any assistance to the e-bike.
+When you engage the throttle, the motor activates and moves the bike forward.
+If the throttle is engaged, you do not have to peddle to keep the bike moving.

-Most e-bikes have different power modes.
-No matter if the bike has only pedal assistance or it has a throttle, you can choose how much motor assistance you want.
+No matter if the bike has only pedal assistance or also has a throttle, you can choose how much motor assistance you want.

-Mid-drive e-bike motors are installed along the mid-frame bottom bracket of the electric bike.
-Ideally, they are in this position to provide better weight distribution on the bike.
+Mid-drive motors are installed along the mid-frame bottom bracket of the electric bike.
+They are in this position to provide better weight distribution on the bike.
 Also, the motor is close to the pedals to drive the chain or belt drive.